shadowzack/shadowzack/README.md

 ### I'm a Software Engineer!!

-- 🔭 I'm currently working on an ERP system for managing construction companies
+- 🔭 I'm currently working on a master's degree thesis, in the field of computer vision, image classification and object detection.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning nextjs13.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.

 ### Connect with me: